Beyonce’s ‘Homecoming’ Gets Snubbed By The Creative Arts Emmys And Sparks Social Media Outrage

 The Beyhive isn’t pleased with the Creative Arts Emmys’ decision to overlook Beyonce’s Netflix documentary, Homecoming: A Film by Beyonce, as the winning contender.

 Deadline reports that the documentary of the Grammy winner’s 2018 Coachella performance didn’t receive a win at the Saturday, September 14 event.
 The doc was reportedly nominated for six categories, including outstanding variety special (pre-recorded), outstanding writing for a variety special, outstanding production design for a variety special, outstanding costumes for a variety (non-fiction or reality programming), outstanding directing for a variety special and outstanding music direction.
-Rent: Live, RuPaul’s Drag Race and Carpool Karaoke were named as some of the winners that Homecoming was nominated for.
+Rent: Live, RuPaul’s Drag Race and Carpool Karaoke were named as some of the winners for categories that Homecoming was nominated for.

 Shortly after learning of the winners of the Emmys, many of Beyonce’s fans took to Twitter to express their anger towards Beyonce being overlooked.
 Several fans stated that they felt the singer’s documentary earned her at least one win from her multiple nominations.